andy-9/learning/AWS/developer_associate.md

   - You can add an optional list of certs to support multiple domains
   - Clients can use SNI (Server Name Indication) to specify the hostname they reach
   - Ability to specify a security policy to support older versions of SSL / TLS (legacy clients)
+* Application Load Balancers support the following protocols: HTTP, HTTPS, WebSocket.
+They do NOT support TCP.
+  Network Load Balancers support both TCP und UDP protocols.

 #### SSL – Server Name Indication (SNI)
 * SNI solves the problem of loading multiple SSL certificates onto one web server (to serve multiple websites)
 * It’s a “newer” protocol, and requires the client to indicate the hostname of the target server in the initial SSL handshake
 * The server will then find the correct certificate, or return the default one
 ![img.png](images/sni.png)
+* Allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.
+Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/

 Note:
 * Only works for ALB & NLB (newer generation), CloudFront